#LogisticsAdvice

 However, we hope that you understand the differences between pro forma invoices and commercial invoices after reading this article.

-Understanding the differences maybe crucial when it comes to shipping your products overseas.
-This is especially important as customs authorities from all around the country typically use invoices to determine whether the goods in question may be exported or imported - for instance, in the case of restricted goods.
+Understanding the differences may be crucial when it comes to shipping your products overseas.
+This is especially important as customs authorities from all around the country typically use invoices to determine whether the goods in question may be exported or imported — for instance, in the case of restricted goods.

 So, to wrap things up, commercial invoices record completed transactions and serve as official documents for payment.
 On the other hand, pro forma invoices give estimations and introductory data to potential customers.
+If your business needs reliable international logistics, DHL Express has the tools and expertise to simplify the entire process.